How do we perceive three-dimensionally?

-If autostereoscopic screens were designed to show only two points of view, every second position would be a transition zone and the odds of being ill-positioned would be 1 to 1.
-When showing 8 points of view, the odds of standing in a sweet spot are 7 to 1, making Alioscopy 3D screens natural and intuitive to use.
+If autostereoscopic displays were designed to show only two points of view, every second position would be a transition zone and the odds of being ill-positioned would be 1 to 1.
+When showing 8 points of view, the odds of standing in a sweet spot are 7 to 1, making Alioscopy 3D displays natural and intuitive to use.
 Moving a couple of centimeters aside will help stepping out of a transition zone.

 Under such conditions, one might well ask why just 8 points of view and not more?
-This choice is a trade-off between the perceived resolution of each point of view and the nominal resolution of the screen, available to encode all this information.
+This choice is a trade-off between the perceived resolution of each point of view and the nominal resolution of the display, available to encode all this information.
 Alioscopy 3D displays take full advantage of physiology in order to deliver a high-definition 3D sensation.
-Displaying more than 8 viewpoints on an HD screen would impair the sensation of sharpness perceived in the image.
-When higher definition screens become more widely available, Alioscopy will produce 3D displays with 16 points of view or else increase the resolution available for each point of view.
+Displaying more than 8 viewpoints on an HD display would impair the sensation of sharpness perceived in the image.
+When higher definition displays become more widely available, Alioscopy will produce 3D displays with 16 points of view or else increase the resolution available for each point of view.

 How is content created for Alioscopy 3D displays?